AmirRMoezi/Tagsifier/README.md

 # Tagsifier
-A python tool to classify web pages based on html tags structure
+A python tool to classify web pages based on their html tags structure